iBrushC/4829TigerScout/README.md

 TigerScout is a easy, open source cloud-integrated scouting app made by 4829.
 It allows for simple and objective scouting, along with useful statistics for strategizing and alliance selection.
 Firebase cloud integration allows for seamless data syncing, without having to worry about QR codes or CSV files.
 <sub>All code written and maintained by Andrew M. Combs</sub>

+## Features
+- Fast and hassle-free per-team cloud storage with support with multiple folders
+- Clean and easy user interface
+- Team analytics, including averages and performance-over-time graphs for different statistics.
+-
 ## Storage
 TigerScout uses Firebase storage buckets to store data in the cloud, which you can see how to set up in the *Making a Bucket* section.
 However, because connection to the internet can be iffy in competitions, data is first stored locally on each device before being uploaded when the internet is available.